kohsuke/cucumber-annotation-indexer/README.md

 this happens automatically on Java6 and later.
 With the index in `/META-INF/annotations`, runtime can load all the step definitions quite efficiently.

-This library contains `BetterJavaBackend` implementation, which extends from the standard `JavaBackend`.
+This library contains `BetterJavaBackend` implementation, which replaces sthe standard `JavaBackend`.

-Cucumber should find this backend automatically.
+Put this jar in your dependency instead of `cucumber-java`, and Cucumber should find this backend automatically.